 - QoS should be supported for the traffic routed between local DN and central DN.

 - Charging should be supported for the traffic routed between local DN and central DN, any charging issue should be verified with SA WG5.

+Editor’s note: The principles of CAT-A solutions will follow the Solution #17 design.
+Further discussion is needed for both CAT-A (i.e. Solution #17) and CAT-B solution (i.e. Solution #21) in order to make final conclusion.